Dona i Ocell

-Dona i Ocell (/ca/, "Woman and Bird") is a 22-metre high sculpture by Joan Miró located in the Parc de Joan Miró park, in Barcelona, Catalonia, Spain.
+Dona i Ocell (/ca/; "Woman and Bird") is a 22-metre high sculpture by Joan Miró located in the Joan Miró Park in Barcelona, Catalonia, Spain.
 The sculpture was covered in tiles by the artist's collaborator Joan Gardy Artigas.
 The sculpture is part of an artwork trilogy commissioned from Miró to welcome visitors to Barcelona.

 Background

 The concrete structure was formally opened in 1982 or 1983 (sources vary) and it was one of Joan Miró's last large sculptures which he constructed with the help of his friend and collaborator Joan Gardy Artigas.
 Miró was not able to attend the opening as he was too ill and he died less than a year later.

 It was Miró's design but Artigas was responsible for adding the tiles as he had done for Miró's earlier mural in Ludwigshafen, Germany.
 Dona i Ocell was part a publicly commissioned trilogy that was intended to welcome visitors to Barcelona as they arrived by the sea, from the air or in this case by land.
 Car passengers that arrive in Barcelona can see the strong colours of the tiles which are indicative of Miró's style.
 This work was the last of the three sculptures that welcomed Barcelona's tourists.
 The first was at the airport and it was commissioned in 1968.
 The intermediate work was a large mosaic in La Rambla in Barcelona.